lindemer/securecare/src/util/README.md

 (0) Image size		1994 [B]
 ```

-## CoAPs File Server
+## CoAPs SUIT Demo Server
-This directory also contains a simple CoAP(s) simple, which hosts all files (non-recursively) in a specified directory as CoAP GET resources.
-Use the `-d` flag to specify a directory.
-Refer to the help text for a complete list of options, including certificate and key configuration.
+The `demo-server` tool can be used to test the SUIT DFU protocol.
+This is, in essence, a file server, which will host all files in the current directory as CoAP GET resources.
+(Another directory can also be specified with the `-d` flag.)
+The SUIT DFU protocol in this demonstration consists of three steps:

+  1. The client requests the size and CRC32 value of the SUIT manifest on the demo server using the `?meta` URI query option.
+  2. The client downloads the manifest using the `block2` option.
+(The data retrieved in step 1 are used to confirm that the download is complete.
+  3. The client verifies the SUIT manifest and parses the size and remote URI of the specified firmware image.
+These values are used to initiate the firmware download using another `block2` request.

+The simplest way to run this example is to generate a SUIT manifest with the `suit-cli` tool which specifies the demo server's IPv6 address as the remote host of the firmware image.
+This image can then be hosted as a `GET` resource on the same server bu placing it in the designated directory.